 We brought the fish out to the garden and we buried him under the anthurium.
 We had a ceremony and I shed tears for him.
 We keep hoping the anthurium will come back.
 I don’t know if it will, but maybe Agamemnon’s spirit will help.
 Poor sweet little fish.
 Gone far too soon.
 Love you forever, little guy. <3

 With Agamemnon’s passing we’re concerned for the other fish in the tank.
 He must have acquired this from the fish store we got him at before we purchased him.
 You get neon tetra disease from eating dead fish, or from another fish who has the disease.
 We thought we bought him from a reputable family owned business.
 We are appalled.
 Neon tetra disease is highly contagious.
 None of the other tetras are showing signs of the disease right now, but we are keeping a very close eye on them.
 We do not want the other fish to get picked off one by one.

 Saturday Master Pravus went to work at Pride.
 I was kind of sad because of course I would have loved to go, but I couldn’t go with him.
 We have gone to Pride in the past together and were planning to go this year, but work came up and it happened to be AT Pride of course.
-Still, I was a lucky girl and I got a present!
-Master came home with a rainbow tutu for me!
+Still, I was a lucky kitty and I got a present!
+Master Pravus came home with a rainbow tutu for me!

 We have a nice gay couple living across the street and we’ve chatted a bit, but we’re not close or anything.
 We aren’t really close with any of the neighbors though.
-Of course, after Master came home and gave me the tutu I wanted to wear it so I got dressed and we went outside to take pictures.
+Of course, after Master Pravus came home and gave me the tutu I wanted to wear it so I got dressed and we went outside to take pictures.
 The neighbor was outside too and he was drinking with a friend of his.

 “Ooh,” said the friend.